 ARTICLE VII - FORFEITURE, RECALL, SUSPENSION, REMOVAL (DRAFT)

 Section 1.
 Forfeiture

-If a member of the Pawnee Business Council fails or refuses to attend two (2) regular or special meetings per year from the date of oath of office, unless excused by the Pawnee Business Council President for illness or other causes for which the member cannot be held responsible, his/her office shall be declared forfeited by a resolution of the Pawnee Business Council and the vacancy shall be filled.
+If a member of the Pawnee Business Council fails or refuses to attend two (2) regularly called quarterly or special meetings per year from the date of his/her oath of office, unless excused by majority vote of the Pawnee Business Council for illness or other causes for which the member cannot be held responsible, his/her seat shall be declared forfeited by a resolution of the Pawnee Business Council and become vacant.

+Any vacancy shall be filled consistent with Vacancy provisions of this Constitution.

 Section 2.
 Recall